Prime Minister of Australia Robert Menzies chatting to students at the official opening of International House on 24 May 1958.

 Geoffrey Blainey, 1957

 International House in Melbourne was officially opened by Prime Minister Robert Menzies on 24 May 1958.
-It was a sunny Saturday and Empire Day, the precursor to the Queen’s Birthday holiday.
+It was a sunny Saturday and Empire Day, the precursor to the King’s Birthday holiday.
 Also at the event were Ian Clunies Ross (the first Chair of the International House Council), Arthur Dean (Chancellor of the University of Melbourne), George Paton (Vice-Chancellor of the University of Melbourne), Brian Jones (the first Warden of International House) and hundreds of volunteers and other supporters of the International House project.

 Extract from Robert Menzies’ appointment diary for 24 May 1958.
 Papers of Sir Robert Menzies, National Library of Australia, http://nla.gov.au/nla.obj-2909786842